mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 Note that this is a [recursive definition](https://en.wikipedia.org/wiki/Recursive_definition) where the base case is a $2 \times 2$ matrix.

-Before digging into the full definition, let's just look at the $m = 2$ case and verify that this equation computes the area of the parallelogram formed by the matrix's columns.
+Let's first only look at the $m = 2$ case and verify that this equation computes the area of the parallelogram formed by the matrix's columns.
 Let's say we have a matrix

 $$\boldsymbol{A} := \begin{bmatrix}a & b \\ c & d\end{bmatrix}$$